Town House Littleborough

 In 1994 Town House was reviewed when it was found to be in good condition and not at risk.
 It was owned by Mr & Mrs Howarth, being in domestic use and converted into individual flats (apartments).
 Photographs at the time showed there had been previous movement in the Pedestal’s stonework which was still visible in 2020.

 The growth in hand loom weaving increased the need for wool processing so the now demolished mill probably started life as a water powered Fulling mill (or even a corn mill).
 Build date is uncertain but the date stone built into the present Town House Warehouse – LNS 1732 (some read it as 1752) may have come from the mill.
 The mill possibly expanded into spinning wool for hand loom weavers.
 In 1827 steam was introduced to a 4 storey mill at town house (likely to refer to this mill to rather than the later Croft Head Mill.
 The actual Town House Mill had been demolished by 1890.

-Town House Warehouse (pictured right behind the trees) was built mid-18th C in front of the mill and started as an unheated two storey warehouse with a tacking-in door on the top floor (now a smaller window).
+Town House Warehouse (pictured below right behind the trees) was built mid-18th C in front of the mill and started as an unheated two storey warehouse with a tacking-in door on the top floor (now a smaller window).
 In the early 19th C, a larger 3 storey warehouse was built on the right hand end and later the original two storey structure was increased to 3 storeys.
 Later still, stables were added on the east end and a Cottage built on the western end.